ahsan13101994/MY-Portfolio/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

+To learn Tailwind and how to integrate it with React, check out:  [Tailwint documentation](https://tailwindcss.com/docs/guides/create-react-app).

 ### Code Splitting